siam4201/Data_Cleanup/README.md

 # Visualization

--Player grouping by country.
+- Player grouping by country.

--Gantt Chart of player career timeline.
+- Gantt Chart of player career timeline.

--Bar chart of how many runs were from running, 4s and 6s
+- Bar chart of how many runs were from running, 4s and 6s

 ## Project structure